 The University of Texas at Dallas’ newly established Imaging and Histology Core facility is located in the Natural Science and Engineering Research Laboratory (NSERL) with 3090 square feet of renovated and dedicated lab space.
 The core houses state-of-the-art instruments and technology for researchers on-campus and external users to provide affordable support for basic research and translational research in biological and interdisciplinary sciences.
-This core facility is operated by the Office of Research and employs dedicated full-time technical staff to operate and maintain the equipment.
+This core facility is operated by the Office of Research and Innovation and employs dedicated full-time technical staff to operate and maintain the equipment.
 The Imaging Core houses advanced imaging systems, including an electron microscope, confocal laser scanning microscopes, a multiphoton intravital imaging system, and various other optical microscopes.
 The Histology Core provides support for processing and embedding of tissue samples, sectioning and slide preparation, cell culture, and sample imaging.

 Olympus and Zeiss Imaging Instruments